When this happens...

 A trigger is an event that starts a workflow.

-Triggers when new order is created.
+Runs when a new order is created.

 Triggers when a new product is created.